🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Do you have a conversion funnel with multiple touchpoints where visitors need help moving to the next step?
 If so, then push-along retargeting can be your new best friend.

-Just like certain keywords can be tracked to show how far down the conversion funnel a visitor goes, you can do the same thing with your retargeting ads.
+Just like certain keywords can be tracked to show how far down the conversion funnel a visitor is, you can do the same thing with your retargeting ads.

 The goal here is to craft ads that hint to the next step the audience should take to get further down your conversion funnel.